anthonyjdella/automated-job-web-scraping/README.md

 Automated-job-web-scraping is a script, written in Node.js, that does some web automation and web/data scraping.
 The APIs used include Puppeteer, File System, & Nodemailer.

-The purpose of the script is to automatically fetch job posting data from select company career websites.
-For example, the script will go to a hard-coded company website and enter some filter criteria.
-Then it will scrape that data.
-After getting data from the company's website, that data will be saved to a text file, and sent via email as an attachment.
-Now, the user can easily view new job postings. **You'll never miss out on that job posting again!**
+The purpose of the script is to automatically fetch job posting data from a company’s website.
+More specifically, the script will automatically go to “State Farm’s” website and search for specific jobs.
+Then, it will scrape, or extract, the data from the web page and save it to a text file.
+After that, you will receive an email with all of the new jobs that have shown up from StateFarm.com. **You’ll never miss out on that job opening again!**

 # Table of Contents: